sashadev-sky/ADT-Guide/README.md

                <li>Might give us better general performance than linear probing on a busy / full table</li>
             </ul>
            </li>
+           <li>Several other methods also exist.</li>
          </ol>
        </details>
-     - Several other methods also exist.
-Fundamentally, the problem with these methods is that they require some level of runtime tuning.
-When the buckets require resizing, every element stored in the bucket must be re-hashed to find its new place.
+  - When the buckets require resizing, every element stored in the bucket must be re-hashed to find its new place.
 With millions of keys, this resize operation becomes prohibitively expensive. **(We basically have to double the table size of the table when we run out of space)**.

-### Usefulness
-- The Hash Set is useful if you want to ensure absolutely no duplicates - Hash Maps can have duplicate values (but not keys).
+  - **The fundamental problem with these methods is that they require some level of runtime tuning.**
+       - For ex., for the [Fastly CDN](https://www.fastly.com/blog/surrogate-keys-part-2), the time required to complete this operation could cause it to pause for a significant period of time — significant enough to cause it to appear to “miss” purge requests for surrogate keys.

 [Set - array implementations](./lib/array_set.rb)